ansys/pyensight/doc/source/calc_functions.rst

 and this value can be recalculated.
 These other parts are then assigned the new value.
 The existing parts that were previously selected retain their previously assigned value.
-In other words, each successive time that this value is recalculated for an existing variable, values assigned to the most recently selected parts are updated without removing previously assigned values.
+In other words, each successive time that this value is recalculated for an existing variable, the values assigned to the most recently selected parts are updated without removing previously assigned values.